Demiomad/RadiumInstallGuide/README.md

 ## Section 1: Actually Downloading the Game
 In order to download Radium, join the [Radium](https://discord.gg/radium-rr) Discord server.
-After you've done that, go to the #💾｜download channel and download Radium:
+After you've done that, go to the `#💾｜download` channel and download Radium:
 - .ipa files are for iOS
 - .zip/.dll files are for Windows

 ### If you'd like to get Radium for Oculus/Quest

 ### Verify your Meta account
-Run `/verify-oculus` in ⁠#🤖｜bot-commands using the username or email associated with your Meta account.
+Run `/verify-oculus` in the `⁠#🤖｜bot-commands` channel using the username or email associated with your Meta account.
 (Don't just say `/verify-oculus`)

 **Note:** Meta usernames are case-sensitive.
 Make sure you enter your username **exactly** as it appears on your Meta account.